MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-EOPProtectionPolicyRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Enable-EOPProtectionPolicyRule cmdlet to
+Use the Enable-EOPProtectionPolicyRule cmdlet to turn on the Standard preset security policy or the Strict preset security policy.
+If your organization has Defender for Office 365, you also need to use the Enable-ATPProtectionPolicyRule cmdlet to turn on the policy.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).